Bellman filtering and smoothing for state-space models: Application II: Nonlinear and degenerate state dynamics

-We also employ the general version of the Bellman filter (section~\ref{section31}) extended to account for degenerate state dynamics (section~\ref{section32}).
-The Bellman filter is implemented using closed-form expressions (given in Appendix~\ref{app:Catania2}) for derivatives of the observation and state-transition log densities.
-We identify promising starting values for the constant parameters using a grid search, after which we implement estimator~\eqref{approximate estimator} using a gradient-based numerical optimiser.
-In the Bellman-filtering procedure, at each time step we execute Newton or Fisher optimisation steps when the search direction is well defined; otherwise, the optimisation is skipped and the update is set equal to the prediction.
+In addition to the particle filter, I employ the general version of the Bellman filter (section~\ref{section31}) extended to account for degenerate state dynamics (section~\ref{section32}).
+The Bellman filter is implemented using closed-form expressions (given in Supplement~\ref{app:Catania2}) for derivatives of the observation and state-transition log densities with respect to the entire state vector $\bm{a}_{t}=(h_t,h_{t-1},\ldots,h_{t-k})$; hence, the entire $(k+1)$-dimensional state is estimated at each time $t$.
+I allow up to $k_{\max}=10$ lags, implying that the Bellman filter solves an optimisation problem with up to $11$ dimensions at each time step.
+To estimate the static parameters, I identify promising starting values using a grid search, after which I implement estimator~\eqref{approximate estimator} using a gradient-based numerical optimiser.
+In the Bellman-filtering procedure, at each time step I execute Newton or Fisher optimisation steps when the search direction is well-defined; otherwise, the optimisation is skipped and the update is set equal to the prediction.
 This somewhat crude approach ensures that the filter runs smoothly even when using flawed parameter values, which may be encountered during the black-box estimation routine~\eqref{approximate estimator}.
 At the optimal parameter values identified using this routine, the filter is convergent at every time step.